My name is Kent and this begins in the blackness all my days do and I'll speak it in present tense. Born

 "I believe that's correct."

 "You know Shakespeare?
 I love Shakespeare!"

 "I listen on my computer.
 In every scene he has one speech that makes my brain send up sparks.
-I went to a play once."
+I went to

 "That's that nasty guy with all his f-ings, isn't it?"